 Supply of mental health services will never meet growing demand unless there is a radical rethink of the entire mental health and wellbeing ecosystem, and the societies in which these systems occur.

 Existing funding processes are inefficient at creating large breakthroughs.
 By concentrating global intention on one small community, and bringing together world disruptors, innovators and experts, we will accelerate discoveries to eradicate mental illness and addictive disorders.

-Alone, we are at sea.
-Together, we plan to solve mental health in one nation as a blueprint for the world.
+Together, we can “solve” mental health in one nation as a blueprint for the world

 No government can deliver this vision without both community and business support, and reimagining of the major systems: health and social care, education, justice, economics, energy, food and the environment.
 These systems are all interlinked with each other and with the health of their populations.
 Mental health is the barometer of these systems.